 Module resits taken within the normal 2 year A level period e.g. an AS module retaken in the A2 year would be acceptable.

 I do not have the GCSEs or A levels listed on the website will I still be considered for undergraduate study?

 No, applications are only considered if all academic criteria is met.

-Do you have a UKCAT cut off score?
+Do you have a UCAT cut off score?

-No we do not have a set UKCAT score cut off point at Liverpool dental School.
-The UKCAT scores will be considered along with the personal statement and academic attainments.
+No we do not have a set UCAT score cut off point at Liverpool School of Dentistry.
+The UCAT scores will be considered along with the personal statement and academic attainments.

 If I accept an offer to another degree ie; biomedical, pharmacy can I transfer onto the Dental Course?